AmruthPillai/BeThriftyToday/README.md

 - Added Spanish (Espanõl) Language to the app (Credits: <a href="https://github.com/moralesnery">@moralesnery</a>)

+#### v1.1.0 (15)

+- Added French Language Support, thanks to @Levkoje
+- Fixed issue where preferences and settings were not being saved
+- Fixed translating Category Name in the Transaction List Tile
+- Allow option to reset currencies, just like resetting categories

 ## Security

 As mentioned above, I've used a simple but uncrackable method to encrypt the sensitive information of a user's transactions so you can use the app in peace, knowing that no one else can ever read your data except you.
 In the spirit of complete transparency, here's a snapshot of the database